 Welcome to my homepage!
-I am a Senior Researcher at the University of Bergen.
+I am a Research Professor at the University of Bergen.
 Previously, I was an Assistant Professor at Maastricht University (2011-2019) and a Newton International Postdoctoral Fellow at the University of Edinburgh (2009-2011).
 I received my PhD-degree in 2009 at the VU University Amsterdam.

 I am the principal investigator of Strengthening Regional Democracy - Contributing to Good Democratic Governance which is funded by a Starting Grant from the Trond Mohn Foundation and the University of Bergen.
 Together with my team we form the Centre on Regional Democratic Governance which is a research centre that conducts cutting-edge research on regional democracy and that actively engages with policy-makers to improve regional democracy.
 We maintain the Observatory on Regional Democracy which is a web portal for anyone who is interested in political, social, and economic data at the regional level.
 I have collected a swathe of regional-level data which you can also find in the Observatory on Regional Democracy.